 In Section 3.3, it was established, in light of the best scientific knowledge, that the proposed development, will give rise to ecological impacts which would constitute likely significant effects on three of these European sites, in view of the site's Conservation Objectives.
 This finding had regard to the nature, size and location of the proposed development, the existing levels of noise and visual disturbance in the area and the sensitivities of the Qualifying Interests of the site concerned.
-A summary of the Qualifying Interests in the European site likely to be affected is provided in Table 3.5.
+A summary of the Qualifying Interests in the European site likely to be affected is provided in Table 2.5.

-Table 3.5Summary of the European sites and their Qualifying Interestslikely to be affected as a result of the proposed development.
+Table 2.5Summary of the European sites and their Qualifying Interests likely to be affected as a result of the proposed development.

 European site Qualifying Interest

 River Barrow and Estuaries [1130]

 River Nore SAC Mudflats and sandflats not covered by seawater at low tide [1140]

+Salicornia and other annuals colonising mud and sand [1310]

+Atlantic salt meadows (Glauco-Puccinellietalia maritimae) [1330]

+Mediterranean salt meadows (Juncetalia maritimi) [1410]

+Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation [3260]

+Hydrophilous tall herb fringe communities of plains and of the montane to alpine levels [6430]

+Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno- Padion, Alnion incanae, Salicion albae) [91E0]

 Freshwater Pearl Mussel (Margaritifera margaritifera) [1029]

 Sea lamprey (Petromyzon marinus) [1095]

 River lamprey (Lampetra fluviatilis) [1099]

 Twaite shad (Alosa fallax) [1103]

 Atlantic salmon (Salmo salar) [1106]

 Otter (Lutra lutra) [1355]

 Nore Freshwater Pearl Mussel (Mergaritifera durrovensis) [1990]

-Lower River Suir SAC Sea Lamprey (Petromyzon marinus) [1095]
+Lower River Suir SAC Freshwater Pearl Mussel (Margaritifera margaritifera) [1029]

+Sea Lamprey (Petromyzon marinus) [1095]

 River Lamprey (Lampetra fluviatilis) [1099]

 Twaite Shad (Alosa fallax) [1103]

 Atlantic Salmon (Salmo salar) [1106]

 European Otter (Lutra lutra) [1355]

 River Nore SPA Kingfisher (Alcedo atthis) [A229]

-4. IN-COMBINATION EFFECTS
+3. IN-COMBINATION EFFECTS